 12. Girl Forward: A Tale of One Unlikely Woman’s Adventure in Mongolia by Heather Wallace

 True confession: Heather is a friend of mine.
-We met at the same equine media conference I mentioned earlier (which you should go to if you’re also a equestrian blogger/author/influencer/small business–DM me for info or just go to the American Horse Publications site and check it out).
+We met at the same equine media conference I mentioned earlier (which you should go to if you’re also an equestrian blogger/author/influencer/small business—DM me for info or just go to the American Horse Publications site and check it out).
 She is a spunky re-rider, blogger and mom of three.
-One of her talents is equine massage, but in the last couple of years she’s been going as media to cover The Gobi Desert Cup.
-I can’t wait to read about her adventures because she’s a riot and if I were ever to go to Mongolia (which I don’t think I could because–camping) I feel like Heather and I would have situations come up like the modern-day equivalent of Lucy and Ethel from I Love Lucy.
+One of her talents is equine massage, for two years she went as media to cover The Gobi Desert Cup.
+If I were ever to go to Mongolia (which I don’t think I could because—camping) I feel like Heather and I would have situations come up like the modern-day equivalent of Lucy and Ethel from I Love Lucy.

 13. Cumberland Island: Strong Women, Wild Horses by Charles Seabrook

-Back to Cumberland Island (thanks to my photographer nephew who piqued my interest last week).
-This one’s on my to-read list because I’m always up for a story of strong women paired with horses.
+This one’s on my to-read list because I’m always up for a story of strong women paired with island horses.
 You too?

 TRUE CRIME